Steve Cradock

-He is a distinctive guitarist, who has a retro, 1960s sound.
+Cradock's playing style has been described as having a "distinctive retro sound".
 Cradock's influences include The Beatles and The Rolling Stones.
-Cradock, also known as Fanny, also plays keyboards, bass guitar and drums.
+Cradock, also known as Fanny or Chopper, also plays keyboards, bass guitar and drums.

 Life and career

 Early years

-Cradock was born in Solihull, Warwickshire; his father Chris Cradock, a police officer, would later become his son's manager.
+Cradock was born in Solihull, West Midlands; his father Chris Cradock, a police officer, would later become his son's manager.
 He was educated at Lode Heath School in Solihull.

 Cradock formed his first band called The Boys in 1988, with schoolfriends from Solihull.
-The band played at various Mod events around the Midlands with a set consisting mainly of cover songs – including The Clash's "Should I Stay Or Should I Go" and The Jam's "Strange Town".
-Whilst gaining popularity on the Birmingham gig circuit, the band was well received by audiences in various other towns, including London and Bournemouth.
-An August Bank Holiday festival in Gorleston coincided with the band releasing their first three-track vinyl EP, Happy Days, on their own label.
-Plans to release a six-track mini-album soon after were never realised.
-However, the band contributed to a compilation album by the London-based label, Unicorn with their song "Going Out".
+The band played at various mod events around the Midlands with a set consisting mainly of cover songs.
+Whilst gaining popularity on the Birmingham gig circuit, the band was well received by audiences in various other towns, including London and Bournemouth, and the band released their first three-track EP, Happy Days, on their own label, and the band contributed to a compilation album by the London-based label Unicorn with their song "Going Out".
 This was followed by the peak of the band's career–a support slot for Steve Marriott at the Irish Centre in Digbeth.

 In the late 1980s Cradock met his idol and future mentor, Paul Weller.
-He would spend time at Weller's recording studio in Marble Arch, London, trying to pass on The Boys' music.
-While he was always evicted from the premises by technician Kenny Wheeler, Cradock made a lasting impression on Weller.

 Despite catching the attention of Polydor and CBS, the band dissolved and Cradock proceeded to form Ocean Colour Scene with Simon Fowler, Damon Minchella and Oscar Harrison.